rails-api/active_model_serializers/CONTRIBUTING.md

-Simon Tatham has written an excellent on article on [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html) which is well worth reading, although it is not specific to ActiveModelSerializers.
+Simon Tatham has written an excellent on article on [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html) which is [well worth reading](http://yourbugreportneedsmore.info/), although it is not specific to ActiveModelSerializers.

-1. What have you tried?

 Include as much sample code as you can to help us reproduce the issue.
 (Inline, repo link, or gist, are fine.
 A failing test would help the most.)